-Property owners have certain responsibilities to maintain safe conditions to ensure individuals are not harmed while visiting the property.
+Did you know you can hold property owners responsible for slip and fall accidents?
+Property owners have certain responsibilities to maintain safe conditions to ensure individuals are not harmed or injured while visiting the property.
 These responsibilities can extend to both employers and owners of private residences.

 Unfortunately, when proper care is not taken, people can sustain serious personal injuries as a result of dangerous conditions.
 According to experts in the medical field – an area that sees a large number of slip-and-fall accidents each year – property owners can take a few small steps to protect those on their property.

 Rivers Morrell is an experienced and proven premises liability attorney serving Mission Viejo, Irvine, Los Angeles and the Inland Empire for over 40 years.
 This highly recommended and award winning injury and trial attorney is respected by insurance companies, his peers, the legal industry and his clients alike.
 Learn how you can obtain full and fair compensation if you are injured while visiting a commercial business or public property.

 One step owners of businesses ought to consider is having open lines of communication with their employees.
 Often, an employee will be the first person to become aware of a potentially dangerous situation.
 If the employee knows to report hazardous conditions, the employer can then take appropriate action to remedy the problem.

 It is also a good idea for someone to regularly walk through the property with the specific purpose of identifying potentially dangerous situations.
 Business owners and other property owners can benefit from ensuring someone is staying vigilant about maintaining safe conditions on the property.

 What is a dangerous situation or hazard?

 My name is Rivers Morrell and after more than 40 years of experience in premises liability and slip and fall injury cases I can tell you it is absolutely possible to hold property owners responsible for slip and fall accidents resulting in injury on their property.